Meet the PDF/A family

 - If a document is password protected and you don’t know the password, you won’t be able to open it. → PDF/A does not support encrypted documents to prevent these documents from losing accessibility at any point in time.

-- If we have a document containing an image we need to take into account that the output of the PDF will be dependant on the colors available on the device itself, thus it can vary drastically. → PDF/A doesn’t admit colors that depend on a device, but only independent colors specified by the International Color Consortium (ICC).
+- If we have a document containing an image we need to take into account that the output of the PDF will be dependent on the colors available on the device itself, thus it can vary drastically. → PDF/A doesn’t admit colors that depend on a device, but only independent colors specified by the International Color Consortium (ICC).

 Therefore, PDF/A format limits some of the many possible operations that standard PDF allows.
 All this with the objective that a document can be stored in a document manager and, after many years, can be properly opened, read and understood.